“How many fear the dark only

-Arajuan placed his weight on her shoulder bent over her.
+Arajuan placed his weight on her shoulder and bent over her.
 He frowned, his face slack with no hint of malice.
-Ayana’s breath stopped as he shoved his spear deep into her stomach.
+Anika’s breath stopped as he shoved his spear deep into her stomach.
 The stab was painless unlike the slash to the knees.
 There was a black energy flowing through his hand into the spear.
 He leaned further forward on the spear going all the way through her body.

 She felt an odd sensation of wanting to touch this thing, Arajuan.
 She placed a hand on his cheek.
-When she touched, him he did not brush her away but gripped her shoulder harder, his clawed nails breaking her skin.
+When she touched him, he did not brush her away but gripped her shoulder harder, his clawed nails breaking her skin.
 Her eyes went wide feeling his brittle claws drip something into her blood.

 Arajuan’s skin felt coarse and ice cold despite the hot red cracks.
-Ayana felt a pulse go through her when she touched him.
+Anika felt a pulse go through her when she touched him.
 Her body trembled as she ached to speak; The pain meant nothing now.
 It had to be the scent that made her feel this way.
 He leaned into his spear with one last shove his hand entered the wound and whispered into her ear.

 “Your emotions will continue to betray you, Milady,” He hissed, “One day you will help me.”

 Arajuan yanked out the spear letting her go, she thumped to the ground.
 The wound healed over, leaving a faint mark.
 He spat and stepped on her as he walked over to Tarnink.
 He bent into the ambassador’s face.